tii-qfoundry/SOP/QFSOP_0423 dicing.md

-# Dicing 22mm x 22mm silicon substrate
+# General Dicing of Substrates
 > [!NOTE]
 > When the dicing saw starts the cooling water system, a drop of pressure may force the system to nhalt the dicing saw motor.
 TRo avoid thiss, always manually sytart the warter system before starting the cutting job.